Referencing & Bibliographies

 Some assignments require you to include an annotated bibliography.
 Find out here how to create one.

 Many images, audio clips and video clips available on the internet are copyrighted, which means you need permission from the owner to use these materials in your assignment.
 If an image (or audio/video clip) is licensed under Creative Commons, it means you can use it in your assignment as long as you follow some simple steps.
-See the Copyright and Creative Commons Page for more information.
+See our Guide to using media in your assignments page for more information.